Jacob-Wiedemeier/SafeDeploySDP2022/README.md

 # Hello Application example

 ## Run with Docker directly
 There are two services, hello and loadgen.
-Each runs in its own consistent and isolated containers, and are linked only by network.
+Each runs in its own isolated containers, and are linked only by network.
+We use containers because it gives reproducible builds.

 Run directly using Docker containers and the docker compose plugin.
 It:
 * builds the images,